Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Introduction

 Here, we make use of the Hamiltonian of Mean Force to investigate the strong-coupling non-Markovian effects.
-This concept of HMF has been previously studied in the Caldeira-Leggett Model~\cite{caldeira1983path}, Spin-Boson Model~\cite{weiss2012quantum}, Quantum Brownian Motion~\cite{hanggi2005fundamental} to ascertain the system's effective dynamics and thermodynamics and also in molecular systems~\cite{kapral1999mixed} to study solvation dynamics and chemical reaction rates in complex environments.
+This concept of HMF has been previously studied in the Caldeira-Leggett Model~\cite{caldeira1983path}, Spin-Boson Model~\cite{weiss2012quantum, cerisola2024quantum}, Quantum Brownian Motion~\cite{hanggi2005fundamental} to ascertain the system's effective dynamics and thermodynamics as well as in molecular systems~\cite{kapral1999mixed}, and stochastic and macroscopic thermodynamics of strongly-coupled systems~\cite{jarzynski2017stochastic} to study solvation dynamics and chemical reaction rates in complex environments.
 It has been observed that HMF provides consistent generalizations of the laws of thermodynamics and fluctuation relations~\cite{miller2018energy, PhysRevLett.102.210401}.

-Recent advances in the study of open quantum systems have yielded significant insights into the behavior of quantum thermodynamic quantities \cite{Lahiri2021,Banerjee2023}, and with technological advancements, this is being leveraged towards quantum thermal devices~\cite{vinjanampathy2016quantum, Kumar2023, Tiwari_Bhanja_2024, PhysRevResearch.2.043302}.
 The specific heat capacity of the systems coupled to thermal reservoirs demonstrates non-trivial temperature dependencies influenced by quantum effects~\cite{hanggi2008finite, PhysRevLett.102.210401}.
 Along with ubiquitous entropy, another quantity prominent in quantum thermodynamics is entropy production, which, along with system dynamics, also depends on global state evolution~\cite{landi, esposito2010entropy,deffner2011nonequilibrium}.
 The Fluctuation Dissipation Relation (FDR), which connects response functions to correlation functions, is fundamental in understanding dissipation and fluctuations ~\cite{kubo1966fluctuation}.
 It turns out that in the strong coupling regime of thermodynamics, FDR has modifications coming from the specific heat capacity and another term that is an essential ingredient in computing the system's internal energy~\cite{miller2018energy, miller2018hamiltonian}.
 Additionally, the concept of ergotropy, representing the maximum extractable work from a quantum system via unitary transformations, was introduced ~\cite{PhysRevLett.85.1799,allahverdyan2004maximal,alicki2004thermodynamics} and is a crucial ingredient in characterizing the thermodynamic behavior of a system.
 These studies collectively advance our understanding of the complex behavior and properties inherent to open quantum systems.